-Our tests show that while a few LED light bulbs don't last the distance, most do, especially those from major brands.
-We've had several on test for 14,000 hours or more – up to 30,000 hours (equivalent to 16 years' use) in some cases.
-Read about what we've found.
+When we tested light bulbs in the past, the results showed that while a few LED light bulbs didn't last the distance, most did, especially those from major brands.
+We had several on test for 14,000 hours or more – up to 30,000 hours (equivalent to 16 years' use) in some cases.
+Read about what we found.

-CFL and halogen light bulbs range in price from about $2 to $8.
-LED light bulbs range in price from about $6 to $30+.
+CFL and halogen light bulbs typically range in price from about $2 to $8.
+LED light bulbs range in price from about $3 to $20+.